carmex/GemBot/README.md

 ## Core Features

--   **🤖 Conversational AI**: Mention the bot or use `!gem` in a thread to have a natural conversation.
-The bot maintains context within a thread.
+-   **🤖 Conversational AI**: Mention the bot in a channel to start a new conversation, or mention it in a thread to have it join with context.
 -   **🎨 Image Generation**: Create stunning images directly in Slack with `!image` powered by Google's Imagen 4 model.
 -   **📈 Comprehensive Market Data**: Get real-time stock/crypto quotes, charts, news, and fundamental data from Finnhub and Alpha Vantage.
 -   **Watchlist Management**: Track your stock portfolio with a personal watchlist.